Edinburgh's Top Cocktail Bars

 Edinburgh's bar scene boasts some of the best and most varied establishments in Scotland, with mixologists serving new, exciting cocktails alongside the classics all year round.

-Opened in October 2016, Epicurean is one of Edinburgh's newest cocktail bars and offers an upbeat vibe that creates an inviting and vibrant atmosphere for city dwellers and guests alike.
-Aromatic infusions and colourful cocktails using home grown flowers and herbs from the G&V’s EvoGro hydroponic take Epicurean's guests on a Scotsman’s journey of Botanical Europe.
+Offering an upbeat vibe that creates an inviting and vibrant atmosphere for city dwellers and guests alike, Epicurean serves aromatic infusions and colourful cocktails using home grown flowers and herbs from Radisson Collection Hotel, Royal Mile’s EvoGro hydroponic.

 Priding itself on being one of Edinburgh’s most innovative cocktail bars, Juniper has established a reputation in the city as a go-to destination for creative cocktails that don’t disappoint, with stunning views across the city from its prime and central location on Princes Street.